-A Board Champion for climate change has also been appointed who will support Senior Management in developing its strategy and assessing the impact of climate change on the Society, including exploring options and opportunities for reducing its carbon emissions.
+A Board Champion for climate change was appointed in 2022 who supports Senior Management in developing its strategy and assessing the impact of climate change on the Society, including exploring options and opportunities for reducing its carbon emissions.

 Strategy

 The Society's process for identifying and assessing climate related risks and opportunities (shown in the report) is set out under Climate Risk Management as they relate to the business, materiality of the risk and opportunity, time horizons and actions taken or to be taken to mitigate the risk or develop the opportunity.